benjaminGitHub38/funz.org/_docs/plugin.md

         - 'input/' which contains all input files (which includes MyTestCase.in file also)
         - 'output/' which contains all output files
         - 'info.txt' which contains optional informations about the run (without output values extracted for now)
-7. Now you can fill the __'src/main/io/MyPlugin.ioplugin'__ file with parsing of output values:
+7. Now you can fill the output section of the __'src/main/io/MyPlugin.ioplugin'__ file with parsing of output values:
     ```
     variableStartSymbol=$
     variableLimit=(...)